 The Board has not formed a separate Nomination Committee.
-The full Board for the reporting year consists of four Directors and has formed the view that it is more efficient for the Board as a whole to deal with matters that would otherwise be dealt with by a Nomination Committee.
+The Board consisted of four Directors for the majority of reporting year.
+The Board has formed the view that it is more efficient for the Board as a whole to deal with matters that would otherwise be dealt with by a Nomination Committee.
 Strategies such as reviewing the skill base and experience of existing Directors and identification of attributes required in new Directors are in place and, if necessary, appropriate independent consultants will be engaged to identify possible new candidates for the Board.

 The Group's size is not sufficient to warrant the establishment of separate committees for the nomination of Directors, and risk management.
-As an alternative the Group has formed a Corporate Governance Committee to assist with the building of its own internal practices concerning good corporate governance and an Audit Committee which assists with assessment of risk management.
+As an alternative, the Group has formed a Corporate Governance Committee to assist with the building of its own internal practices concerning good corporate governance and an Audit Committee which assists with assessment of risk management.
 As part of their regular Corporate Governance Committee and Audit Committee meetings, the Directors discuss and action matters concerning:

+risk management;

-- risk management; - issues relevant to policies and practices for all Directors and senior management; and - any recommendations concerning the appointment of new Directors and senior management.
+- issues relevant to policies and practices for all Directors and senior management; and - any recommendations concerning the appointment of new Directors and senior management.